 - Lack of quantitative clarity on the market’s value for the new offering including the differences in value by the behavioral market segments.
 Knowledge is generally dated and limited in scope

 - Limited understanding of the downstream values that may be affected by your customers’ adoptions.
 Your customers most likely know this much better than you, but generally don’t want you involved downstream

 - Inability to find the sweet spot for pricing your new innovation.
 Most pricing research methods are inadequate in providing insights into comparative pricing

 - Limited understanding of your customers’ existing demand drivers

-Considering the fact that most successful innovations take place in those markets where you play today, having and utilizing a robust toolset may be good early work to do while engaging in your innovation efforts.
-Your marketing toolkit has been discussed in our Market-Driven Innovation white paper.
+Considering the fact that most successful innovations take place in those markets where you play today, having and using a robust toolset may be good early work to do while engaging in your innovation efforts.